ansegura7/TextProcessing_CiteSeerUMD/README.md

 - Remove stop-words

 ## Program Execution Rules
-A .JAR file of the program was created.
+The project has an executable in the 'jar' folder.
 The JAR name is: KD_HW1_v1.7.jar and you must send the path of the "citeseer" directory as a parameter.

-Therefore, to run the program you should go into the HW1 directory on your machine and then execute the following command:
+Therefore, to run the program you should go into the jar directory on your machine and then execute the following command:
 ~~~
     cd jar_folder
     java -jar KD_HW1_v1.7.jar citeseer/